facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

 Part 4: Finishing the Seq2Seq model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    *"Speak clearly, if you speak at all; carve every word before you let it fall."*

 Here we'll take a look at the full details of ``__init__``, ``batchify``, ``predict``, and more.